 Proper Venue in Texas Probates

-This brings us to probate law.
+This brings us to Texas probate law.
 The Texas probate rules say that venue for a probate matter is in the county in which the decedent resided.
 This is found in Section 33.001 of the Texas Estates Code (this article provides a more in-depth review of probate court venue).

 One would think the nephew and niece were correct.
 The statute seems clear in this regard.
 But just a clear statute has little meaning in probate litigation sometimes.
 What matters is how the probate court rules.
 The Dallas probate court decided that venue was proper in Dallas, Texas.